10 Great Physics Summer Programs for High School Students

 The curriculum covers topics such as special relativity, quantum mechanics, particle physics, and cosmology.
 Students will have the opportunity to observe cosmic rays using a cloud chamber and conduct measurements with an electronic muon counter.
 The program also explores applications in nuclear energy and climate modeling, helping students refine their subject preferences for university applications.

-If you're interested in creating a unique, personalized project in the field of AI & ML, consider applying to Veritas AI!
+If you’re looking to build unique projects in the field of AI/ML, consider applying to Veritas AI!

-Veritas AI is founded by Harvard graduate students.
-Through the programs, you get a chance to work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
-In the past year, we had over 1000 students learn AI & ML with us.
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
+You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
+In the past year, we had over 1000 students learn data science and AI with us.
 You can apply here!

 Image Source - Princeton University Logo